 *There are few scenarios where editing with HEVC will not slow down your edits.

 Without getting into all the technical details of how codecs work and the differences between I-frame and Long GOP encoding (you can Google that if you’d like), H.265 is a highly compressed codec which requires your computer to decode while editing on the fly.

 Although most computers are capable of doing this to some degree, you end up using your system's resources to decode rather than focus on creative tasks that could use that processing power.

 And what if you have a lot of HEVC footage or are using a multicam clip?
 The more you dedicate your system to decoding these streams on the fly, the more you need to be prepared to give up other comforts of the creative process such as graphics, compositing, effects, transitions, mogrts, etc.

 GRIN AND BEAR IT

-If you are doing minimal editing and you aren’t needing to jump around in the timeline or play backwards then you can use HEVC with little to no interruption.
+If you're doing minimal editing and you don't need to jump around in the timeline or play backwards, then you can use HEVC with little to no interruption.
 Maybe you just need to add a graphic at the top the clip and then are done?
-Sure go for it.
+Sure, go for it!
 Trim the heads and tails of a clip and done?
-Go for it.
+Go for it!
 Need to edit answer and response in a frame accurate manner?
-No. See below.
-Also note that certain releases of software did not fully support HEVC so you may come across complications depending on what technology you are using.
+No. (see below).
+Also, note that certain releases of software did not fully support HEVC so you may come across complications depending on what technology you are using.

-When you have HEVC that you have to work with the simplest solution is to encode.
-Using an iframe codec such as ProRes or DNxHR will make your editing significantly easier.
+When you have to work with HEVC the simplest solution is to encode.
+Using an I-frame 9intra-frame) codec such as ProRes or DNxHR will make your editing significantly easier.
 Encoding will take time but it will take less time to encode than it will to struggle through playback and timeline movement.